pfarrell/karl/README.md

 * remind you how beautiful life is

 # Karl won't...
-* every let you down
 * be a double agent
 * laugh at you
+* ever let you down

 # Phase 1 (In which discover the depth of our ignorance)